-VoltHigh= 3.600 V: All charging sources that can achieve 3.6 V will be stopped at that voltage.
-3.6 V corresponds to approximately 90 % SoC when charging is done with 0.4 C, and is a good compromise between battery usage and battery life length.
+VoltHigh= 3.600 V: All charging sources will be stopped at that voltage.
+3.6 V corresponds to approximately 95 % SoC when charging is done with 0.4 C, and is a good compromise between battery usage and battery life length.
 Affects Charge OFF and Gvolt output ports.